Roman Rogocz: After football

 Rogocz served as the team's manager on two separate occasions, from 1962–63 and 1971-72.
 After his second spell, Rogocz also served as the youth team manager from 1972-75.
 The time spent between his managerial periods and after his job as the youth team manager, his time was spent as a coach for Lechia, mainly focusing on the youth teams.

 Rogocz is commemorated by a star at the MOSiR Stadium in Gdańsk.
 The "Avenue of Stars" commemorates the efforts and success of former players and coaches.

 Death

-Roman Rogocz died on 7 February 2013 following a long battle with an illness.
+Rogocz died on 7 February 2013 following a long battle with an illness.
 He is buried in the Garrison Cemetery in Gdańsk.